magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 The general syntax of --parse-metadata FROM:TO is to give the name of a field or an output template to extract data from, and the format to interpret it as, separated by a colon :.
-Either a python regular expression with named capture groups, a single field name, or a similar syntax to the output template (only %(field)s formatting is supported) can be used for TO.
+Either a python regular expression with named capture groups or a similar syntax to the output template (only %(field)s formatting is supported) can be used for TO.
 The option can be used multiple times to parse and modify various fields.

-Note that these options preserve their relative order, allowing replacements to be made in parsed fields and viceversa.
-Also, any field thus created can be used in the output template and will also affect the media file's metadata added when using --embed-metadata.
+Note that any field created by this can be used in the output template and will also affect the media file's metadata added when using --add-metadata.

 This option also has a few special uses: